VladimirMarkelov/ttdl/README.md

 Example for strict recurrence: when completing a task `pay credit card due:2023-02-28 rec:+1m`, the new due date is `due:2023-03-31` because `2023-02-28` is the last day of February.

 Example for non-strict recurrence: if today is `2023-02-28` and you complete a task `pay credit card due:2023-02-25 rec:1m`, the next due date of the task is `due:2023-03-28` because `today` is the last day of a month - of February.

+Every time you mark a recurrent task done, a new recurrent task is created with a new due date.
+It goes on and on forever until you make the task non-recurrent or delete the task.
+There is another way to deal with it.
+You can set a special tag `until`.
+The value is the date after which the task stops creating new tasks automatically.
+When setting a value for `until` it is possible to use relative dates.
+E.g, `until:2m` sets `until` to a date that is 2 months from today.
+Example: let's assume your friend is going to travel for a month, and he asked you to come to his house once a week to water plants.
+In this case, you can create a task: `water friend's plants due:1w rec:1w until:1m`.
+The task means: starting from the next week I need to water the plants every week until 1 month passes.

 #### Tasks with priority